 D Avoidance of unacceptable interference

-According to Annex 1 of Resolution 902 (WRC-03) the ESV licensing administration shall ensure that such stations do not cause unacceptable interference to the services of other concerned administrations.
+According to Annex 1 of Resolution 902 (Rev.WRC-23) the ESV licensing administration shall ensure that such stations do not cause unacceptable interference to the services of other concerned administrations.
 In the event that unacceptable interference occurs, the licence-holder must eliminate the source of any interference from its station immediately upon being advised of such interference.
 Additionally, the licence-holder shall immediately terminate transmissions at the request of either the concerned administration or the ESV licensing administration if either administration determines that the ESV is causing unacceptable interference or is otherwise not being operated in compliance with the operating agreement.

 MOD ACP/62A20/52